Antique samplers were predominantly stitched by young girls in private schools, in the 200 year period between

-The Huber's large inventory emphasizes American and English antique samplers, silk embroideries
+The Huber's large inventory emphasizes the finest American and English antique samplers, silk embroideries and

-They have and continue to assemble the best collections of antique samplers and needlework in America for private
+They have, and continue to assemble, the best collections of antique samplers and needlework in America.
+They routinely

 They welcome inquiries from beginning collectors to the most advanced for either purchasing or selling.

 Sampler or Antique Sampler: Usually these terms refer to early needlework accomplishments stitched, or wrought

 by young students in schools with silk thread on a linen background.
 They can run the gamut in quality, complexity,

 and price.
 The first attempt at making a sampler by a young girl, or far less frequently a young boy, was usually

 a very simple sampler with only alphabets, numbers, name, date, and sometimes a small amount of decorative stitching.

 These are commonly referred to as marking samplers.
 As the students became more capable, the complexity of the

 sampler usually increased accordingly.
 At the very top are some masterpieces sporting a wide variety of difficult